japgolly/test-state/README.md

 ### Uses

 * Unit-test a webapp with Scala.JS.
-* Test DB triggers, or a DB migration.
+* Integration testing.
-* Integration-test.
+* UAT automation.
 * Random-test (fuzz-test) like Android's `monkeyrunner` or ScalaCheck's `Command` API.
-* UAT automation.
+* Data migration.

 ### Features

 * Compiled for Scala & Scala.JS.
-* Can run synchronously, asynchronously (`Future`) or in your own context-type (eg `Task`).
+* Can run synchronously, asynchronously (`Future`) or in your own context-type (eg `IO`).
 Is stack-safe.
 * Everything is immutable and composable.
 * Everything can be transformed into (reused in) different contexts.
 * Combines property and imperative testing.
 * Actions and assertions can be non-deterministic and/or dependent on runtime state.
-* Tries to be as transparent and informative as possible about test execution.
+* Transparent and informative about test execution.
+* Includes an abstract `DomZipper` which greatly simplifies the task of HTML/SVG observation.
+* Comes with various `DomZipper` implementations and backends.
+* Lots of platform-specific utilities for web testing.
-* Optionally configurable error type.
-Use a custom ADT to precisely maintain all forms of failure and error in your domain.
+* Configurable error handling.
+Be impure and throw exceptions or be pure and use a custom ADT to precisely maintain all forms of failure and error in your domain; it's up to you.
-* Includes a utility called `DomZipper` which greatly simplifies the task of HTML/SVG observation.
 * Extension modules for various 3rd-party libraries.
 (Scalaz, Cats, more.)